Written by: Alyson Leonard, PharmD, BCPS, BCOP, Cone Health

 - If patient cannot swallow the osimertinib tablet whole, the tablet can be dissolved in water

-- Stir tablet in 60 mL of water.
-The tablet will not completely dissolve but stir until dispersed into small pieces.
-Patient should drink the solution immediately.
-Rinse the container used to dissolve the tablet with 120mL to 240mL of water and drink immediately.
+- Stir tablet in 60 mL of water – tablet will not completely dissolve but stir until dispersed into small pieces, rinse the container used to dissolve the tablet with 120mL – 240mL of water and drink immediately

 - Review patient medication list for possible drug-drug interactions

 - Strong CYP3A4 inducer: increase osimertinib starting dose to 160 mg once daily

 - Strong CYP3A4 inhibitors: No dos reduction, but monitor for adverse drug reactions

 - Evaluate patient for the need for baseline cardiac monitoring

 - Monitor LVEF in patients with cardiac risk factors

 - Monitor QTc and electrolytes in patients with history of QTc prolongation or on other QTc prolonging medications